 Anne-Sophie Pic’s glam Four Seasons site is serving up a swish five- or seven-course tasting menu.
-It includes a fragrant chartreuse and lovage chicken, with a black sesame crust; a pasta course that features Pic’s signature dish of Berlingots, here with matcha, Banon cheese, and a watercress sauce; and on the longer menu, a dish devoted to Pic’s father based on sea bass with champagne and caviar.
+It includes a fragrant celeriac and lovage dish with caviar; a pasta course that features Pic’s signature dish of Berlingots, here with watercress, ivy oil, and black truffle; and a centrepiece of French chicken with sweet clover.

 If a slick, modern Chinese banquet is required to refresh the family’s Christmas spirit, nab a table atop the Royal Garden Hotel and gaze out over Hyde Park while sharing a feast that includes dishes like venison puffs and asparagus rolls in barbecue sauce, steamed crab with black truffle and XO sauce fried rice, and stir-fried garlic sprouts, shimeji and enoki mushrooms.
 Seeing as it’s Christmas, it’s probably worth going all out by pre-ordering a whole or half Beijing (Peking) duck, too.

-Sally Abé’s newest restaurant is serving up a classic three courses in Westminster, for £125 a head.
-Guests can opt between smoked trout and crab mousse or a glazed ham for a starter, with beef Wellington or a duo of goose (the breast roasted, the legs confit) come mains.
+Sally Abé’s newest restaurant is serving up a classic three courses in Westminster, for £150 a head.
+Guests can opt between smoked trout and crab mousse or a glazed ham for a starter, with beef Wellington or a truffled turkey breast.
 A Christmas pudding soufflé sounds a majestic culmination.

 A special case: The Alexandra in Wimbledon offers a free Christmas dinner to anyone spending Christmas Day alone, under whatever circumstances.
 A place of spirit, refuge, and generosity.